php-etl/documentation/content/feature/state/_index.en.md

 This feature additionally takes some options that can be used when configuring to your instance.

-- `user`: the username of your user
+- `user`: this is the username of your user
-- `password`: the password of your user
+- `password`: this is the password of your user
-- `port`: the port that your RabbitMQ application uses
+- `port`: this is the port that your RabbitMQ application uses
-- `exchange`: the name of the exchange to be used
+- `exchange`: this is the name of the exchange to be used

 ```yaml
 state: